tkerbe2/iac-intro-lab-2/README.md

 ![image](https://github.com/user-attachments/assets/27f8a292-70a5-4475-9628-fd0c0ddda89c)

-- You can favorite it so it's easier to find later
+- You can favorite it so it's easier to find later.

 <br>